Table of Contents

 Answer 2

-There can be various reasons.
+There can be due to various reasons.
 To fix it, check:

 Verify your LISTEN directive.
 It should be one of the valid IP addresses